knowsuchagency/promptic/README.md

 # promptic

+### 90% of what you need for LLM app development.
+Nothing you don't

 `promptic` is a lightweight, decorator-based Python library that simplifies the process of interacting with large language models (LLMs) using [litellm][litellm].
 With `promptic`, you can effortlessly create prompts, handle input arguments, receive structured outputs from LLMs, and **build agents** with just a few lines of code.

 ## Installation